Yozgatspor

 Yozgatspor was a Turkish sports club based in Yozgat, Turkey.
 The football club played in the TFF Third League.
-They played in the Süper Lig between 2000–2002 and relegated to the Third League in the 2008–09 season.
+They played in the Süper Lig between 2000 and 2002 and relegated to the Third League in the 2008–09 season.
 They finally relegated to the Turkish Regional Amateur League and lost professional status.
-Between 1997 and 2008, the club was named as Yimpaş Yozgatspor.
+Between 1997 and 2008, the club was named Yimpaş Yozgatspor.